homologus/ScaleViewer/README.md

 ScaleViewer is a genome browser with following features.

-i) Web-based with draggable view.
+i) It is Javascript-based with draggable views and server-side database support.

-ii) Zoom in and zoom out feature going from nucleotide level to chromosome level.
+ii) It has zoom in and zoom out functions going aal the way from nucleotide level to chromosome level.

-iii) Contains module for multi-genome viewer.
-Synchronized drag for multi-genome data sets.
+iii) It allows synchronized viewing of multiple genomes.
+Synchronized drag refreshes all images.

-iv) Allows inclusion of BAM files.
+iv) Allows inclusion of BAM files, gff annotations and other formats.

-v) Very easy installation and upgrade procedure (click-based) that does not corrupt existing data.
+v) It allows DAS access of annotations from multiple sources (RESTful architecture).

-vi) Easy to set password-protected accounts for groups or databases and has option for making some data sets public and some private with various group controls.
+vi) Very easy installation and upgrade procedure (click-based) that does not corrupt existing data.

-vii) Web-based administration module.
+vii) Easy to set password-protected accounts for groups or databases and has option for making some data sets public and some private with various group controls.

-viii) Modular design allowing addition of modules, plug-ins and themes.
+viii) It has web-based administration module, where the administrator can turn on and off access for individual data sets and viewers.

-ix) DAS access of data.
+ix) Its modular design allows addition of additional functionality, plug-ins and themes without much effort.